-The ghost town of Bankhead was a coal mining operation in Banff National Park, Alberta.
+The ghost town of Bankhead hosted a coal mining operation in Banff National Park, Alberta, Canada.

 Miners migrated to the upstart mine at Bankhead which produced coal from 1903 to 1923.
 All mining activity was shut down in National Parks by legislation in 1930.